In the Classroom and the Studio

 After spending the summer creating amazing artwork, it’s only natural to want to show it off.
 At the end of the program, all VASI students participate in installing an exhibition of their work in Boston University’s Gallery 5.
 This exhibition is open to the BU community and the general public, and friends and family of the VASI students are invited to a reception in the Gallery at the end of the program.

 For all students, attendance is taken at every event.
-Unexcused absences or frequent lateness indicate lack of commitment to the program.
+Unexcused absences or frequent lateness indicate a lack of commitment to the program.
 Students who miss a substantial number of classes or scheduled events will not receive college credit, and may be asked to leave the program.
-Permission to miss classes must be obtained in advance from the program director.
+Permission to miss classes or scheduled events must be obtained in advance from the program director.